 Booking Restrictions for tours of the DMZ

-Due to this being a military controlled area run by the United Nations Command (UNC), there are some restrictions we have to abide by:
+Due to this being a military-controlled area run by the United Nations Command (UNC), there are some restrictions we have to abide by:

-Our Half Day DMZ tours offer very few restrictions and can be booked the day before.
+Our DMZ Half Day tour offers very few restrictions and can be booked the day before.
 All visitors are required to bring their passports.
-Passports will be checked by soldiers at the Unification Bridge and before entering.
+Soldiers will check passports at the Unification Bridge and before entering.

 Can be booked on relatively short notice.

-- Bring your passports on the day!
+Bring your passports on the day!

 No age restrictions!
 Children accompanied by parents are welcome.

 JSA / Panmunjeom Tours

-There is also a minimum age restriction for children.
-Children should be at least 12 years old with no exceptions to this rule.
+There is also a minimum age restriction for children; children should be at least 12 years old, with no exceptions to this rule.

 Recommended to book as far in advance as possible.

 Bring your passport on the day!

 Age restriction: Minimum 12 Years old (No exceptions).

 DMZ tour Schedule

-DMZ tours: Unavailable on Mondays, national holidays and some military training days.
+DMZ tours: Unavailable on Mondays, National Holidays and some military training days.

-JSA / Panmunjeom tours: Unavailable on Sundays, Mondays, national holidays, military training days and during some political events.
+JSA / Panmunjeom tours: Unavailable on Sundays, Mondays, National Holidays, military training days and during some political events.

-Panmunjeom Dress Code
+Panmunjom Dress Code

 No sleeveless shirts.

-- No t-shirts without a collar.
+No t-shirts without a collar.

 No short pants or skirts.

-- No military looking clothing.
+No military-looking clothing.